sundarnagarajan/rdp-thinbook-linux/README.md

 That said, many people provide pre-built ISOs for users to eaily try / use, and I have provided one too.

 Remastering your own ISO can take a while.
-It takes about 30 mins on a 32 x Intel Xeon e5-2670 server with 112GB of RAM.
+It takes about 30 mins on a 32 x Intel Xeon e5-2670 server with 112GB of RAM and a Sansung 960 EVO NVME disk.
 On a more 'standard desktop' machine it could take several hours.
 You will need about 10 GB+ free space to build the kernel and remaster the ISO.

 ### Simplified single-script method
 You will need about 10 GB+ free space to build the kernel and remaster the ISO.